A-Meero/COLD-STORE/README.md

 ## Bug Tracking:

+(Please refer back to the template .bug_report.md in order to create/notify team members about the bug)

 Step 1: Create an Issue: In GitHub repository, go to the "Issues" tab and click on "New issue" to create a new issue for a bug or task.

 Step 2: Assign and Collaborate: Assign the issue to a team member responsible for fixing the bug or completing the task.
 Team members can collaborate by adding comments, attaching files, and discussing the issue on GitHub.